cityofaustin/janis/README.md

 ### Testing with Jest

-Jest is set up for snapshot testing as well us used for testing our queries. `npm test`
+[Jest](https://https://jestjs.io/) is set up for snapshot testing as well us used for testing our queries. `yarn test` will run the tests in `src/components`. `yarn test-queries` will run tests against the staging graphql endpoint.

 ### Testing with Cypress

 We have [Cypress](https://cypress.io) set up to run integration tests.
 Tests are located in janis/cypress/integration.
-To launch the Test Runner use `yarn run cypress open` or `npx cypress open`.
+To launch the Test Runner use `yarn open-cypress` or `npx cypress open`.
 You must be running janis locally in order to run tests.
 [Here](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/integration/examples) are some example integration tests.

 ## SASS Guidelines